ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * For 'group_description', the Group Manager SHOULD use the CBOR simple value "null" (0xf6).

-* For 'max_stale_sets', the Group Manager SHOULD use the CBOR unsigned integer with value 3.
+* For 'max_stale_sets', the Group Manager SHOULD use the CBOR unsigned integer with value 3, consistent with what is defined in {{Section 14.1 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * For 'gid_reuse', the Group Manager SHOULD use the CBOR simple value "false" (0xf4).